How many hours do you have in a day?

 - Start your important work first then others.

-- Stop when time running out according to your timebox.
+- Stop when time runs out according to your timebox.

 - Take break.

 - Finish the task according to your timebox.